DataDog/dd-sdk-unity/CONTRIBUTING.md

 The Datadog SDK includes a suite of tests in [`packages/Datadog.Unity/Tests`][test-src].
 All significant code changes to the SDK must have adequate test coverage.

-When you open a pull request, your changes will be validated exhaustively against our CI pipeline.
+When you open a pull request, your changes are validated exhaustively against our CI pipeline.
 As you work, though, it's helpful to run tests locally as well.

 [test-src]: ./packages/Datadog.Unity/Tests/